CivicTechTO/toronto-community-directory/_communities/abc-residents-association.md

 ---
 name: ABC Residents Association
-description: "The ABC Residents Association is a volunteer organization committed to enhancing the quality of life in our neighbourhood through active participation in municipal issues.
-Originally established in 1957, we serve the residents, including condo and apartment residents, living in Toronto's Yorkville/North Midtown community between Yonge Street, west to Avenue Road, and Bloor Street north to the CPR tracks."
+description: The ABC Residents Association is a volunteer organization committed to enhancing the quality of life in our neighbourhood through active participation in municipal issues.
+Originally established in 1957, we serve the residents, including condo and apartment residents, living in Toronto's Yorkville/North Midtown community between Yonge Street, west to Avenue Road, and Bloor Street north to the CPR tracks.
 tags:
   - type/neighbourhood-association
   - for/municipal-issues